 Being a responsible pet owner means more than just making sure your pet is kept fed and watered.
-Your pet needs regular exercise, vaccinations, regular de-worming, flea and tick treatment, a collar and ID tag and veterinary treatment if they become injured or sick.
+Your pet needs regular exercise, vaccinations, regular de-worming, flea and tick treatment, a collar and ID tag, and veterinary treatment if they become injured or sick.

 IRO strongly advises ALL pet owners to make sure their animal is wearing a collar with an ID tag at all times, even inside the house.
-Make sure your name and photo number is on the ID tag along with the animal’s name so you can be contacted if your pet is found.
+Make sure your name and photo number are on the ID tag along with the animal’s name so you can be contacted if your pet is found.
 IRO also strongly encourages pet owners to have their pet microchipped as a method of permanent identification.
 Speak to your vet for more information about microchipping.

 Dogs should be walked or exercised at least twice a day.
 In the summer, exercise should be done in the early morning or evening/night time to avoid your dog over-heating.
 Remember to carry poop bags with you to clean up after your dog and dispose of them in rubbish bins.

-Keep your dog on a lead at all times when walking on the street, roads and areas of high vehicle movement.
+Keep your dog on a lead at all times when walking on the street, roads, and areas of high vehicle movement.

 If it is safe to do so, make sure when you let your dog off the lead that you know it will come back when called.